CristianoBeato/EbonyPixel-Engine/README.txt

 Bink:
 -----
-The RBDoom3BFG Edition GPL Source Code release includes functionality for rendering Bink Videos through FFmpeg.
+The Ebony Pixel engine Code release does not include functionality for rendering Bink Videos.

 Back End Rendering of Stencil Shadows:
 --------------------------------------